Simulation-Software-Engineering/Lecture-Material/04_documentation/pandoc_slides.md

 ## Learning Goals

+- You know how to reuse your markup files for different purposes.
 - You know how to convert markup files (Markdown, reStructuredText...) written into other formats (Markdown, reStructuredText...)

 ---